 The first network by itself makes quite a good prediction.
 The first network combined with the second network (that attempts to correct for its errors) makes an even better prediction.
 Combining the first prediction with the second, and so on, all the way to the top, gets the full prediction of the entire network.
 There is no single place where the full prediction exists (just like there's no single place in the brain where our experience exists).

 The following video shows a clip from the video that is used as input to the network.
 It's just some simple static images with some added noise.

 The results are from training on just 500 input frames to the networks.
 On the left below is the result from training the network to output its inputs.
 There is no prediction going on here, just an attempt to copy the input to the output.
 On the right is the predicting version.
 It attempts to predict the next input.
 The only difference between the two networs is that one trains on its current inputs whilst the other is trained on its next input.

 Learning to Predict the Input

 The reason for this result is fairly simple.
 Training based on copying the input learns to recreate the noise.
-Training to predict learns to output the difference between two different instances of noise, which on average will cancel out.
-The really neat thing is that if you're predicting the inputs then you get this result for free.
-The noise is filtered out automatically.
+Training to predict learns to output the difference between two different instances of noise, which on average will cancel out (when the noise has 0 mean).
+The really neat thing is that if a system is based on prediction, then you get this result for free.
+Noise is filtered out automatically.